This 4-step framework showcases how to buy websites. The steps include the business model, due diligence, finding sites for sale, and valuations.

 A broker helps a seller sell their business, or in this case content website.
 The broker in return takes a commission of the final sale price, which can range from 5% to 20% depending on the broker and deal size.
 As a website buyer, you can get access to review each deal the brokers have on their platform.

-Read this detailed write-up on the best website brokers in the industry.
+Read this detailed write-up on the best website brokers.

 The best way to find a good deal is to find deals privately.
 As a website investor, you can set up your own outreach team to cold message specific websites that meet your investment criteria asking them if they are interested in selling.